bjodah/chempy/README.rst

 If you have `Docker <https://www.docker.com>`_ installed, you may use it to host a jupyter notebook server::

-  $ ./scripts/host-jupyter-using-docker.sh .
-8888
+  $ ./scripts/host-env.sh host-notebook --port 8888

 the first time you run the command, some dependencies will be downloaded.
 When the installation is complete there will be a link visible which you can open in your browser.
 You can also run the test suite using the same docker-image::

-  $ ./scripts/host-jupyter-using-docker.sh .
-0
+  $ ./scripts/host-env.sh run-tests

 there will be a few skipped test (due to some dependencies not being installed by default) and quite a few warnings.